strangebutwonderful/sidewalks/README.md

 1. Run `vagrant up` to install and start the Vagrant box specified in the `Vagrantfile`, run this in the future to boot up the server
 1. Run `vagrant ssh` to connect to the VM box)
 1. Once connected, the files for the rails app can be found in the `/vagrant`

+### Rails Development Config

+1. Copy `config/application.example.yml` to `config/application.yml`
+1. Copy `config/database.example.yml` to `config/database.yml`
+1. Update your new `config/application.yml` to use your own settings
+1. Update your new `config/database.yml` to use your own settings

 ## Contributing